codefresh-io/docs.codefresh.io/_docs/promotions/promotion-scenario-examples.md

 %}

 ##### Release creation and completion
-After committing, a release is automatically created for `cf-101` with a new Release ID, and you are taken to the Releases page.
+After commit, a release is automatically created for `cf-101` with a new Release ID.
+Clicking **View Release Details** takes you to the release view.

 {% include
 image.html